The Best Vegan and Vegetarian Food in Madrid

 Choose: This expansive restaurant on Calle Segovia, just south of the La Latina neighborhood specializes in homemade vegan Italian treats featuring vegan cheese and other fresh ingredients.

 María Bonita: Authentic Mexican fare with several locations throughout the city.
-The Madrid Río location has beautiful outdoor seating with views of Madrid’s riverwalk park.
+The Madrid Río location has beautiful outdoor seating with views of Madrid’s riverside park.

-From the most traditional taverns to bustling market eateries to the newest restaurants featuring global flavors, more and more there are great vegetarian and vegan options in Madrid.
+From the most traditional taverns to the newest restaurants featuring global flavors, it seems like every day there is a new restaurant opening with great vegetarian and vegan food in Madrid.